modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing.md

-@def title = "Sharing Julia code"
+@def title = "Sharing your code"

-# Sharing Julia code
+# Sharing your code

 <!-- \toc -->